bpaquet/node-logstash/Readme.markdown

 With native packaging

 The plugins must be deployed in ``/var/db/node-logstash/custom_plugins``.
-All subdirectories already exists.
+All subdirectories already exist.
 The NODE_PATH is already set.

 Signals
 ---

-* USR1: stoping or starting all inputs plugins.
-Can be used to close input when output targer are failing
+* USR1: stopping or starting all inputs plugins.
+Can be used to close input when output targets are failing
 * USR2: see below file output plugin

 Changelog